 STRABAG, a major Austrian construction company, has been using drones for the last four years and has found that drone mapping significantly saves time and reduces risk.
 In some cases, the technology also provides results that were never before possible with traditional surveying methods.

 After more than four years of working with Pix4D and trialing other options, STRABAG’s conclusion is: “Pix4D is very easy for mapping and processing.”

-STRABAG has been using Pix4D for a number of years, mapping hundreds of projects with the technology.
+STRABAG has been using Pix4D's software for a number of years, mapping hundreds of projects using photogrammetry technology.
 In this article, we focus on just three: